racostyle/EasyScriptLauncher/README.md

 EasyScriptLauncher is a simple utility designed to automatically execute PowerShell scripts located in a specified folder.
 This application allows you to configure and control the execution of these scripts through a JSON settings file.

 > [!IMPORTANT]
-> If using this for autostart dont run this as an admin.
-It wont start!
-You will need to use task scheduler.
-You don't need elevated priveledges anyway since this app will run scripts with admin rights.
+> If using this for autostart, do not run this as an admin.
+It won't start!
+You will need to use Task Scheduler.
+Elevated privileges are not required since this app will run scripts with admin rights.

 > [!NOTE]
-> How to open autostart folde.
-Press the `Windows logo key + R`: `shell:startup` (current user Startup folder) or `shell:common startup` (all users startup folder)
+> How to open the autostart folder: Press `Windows logo key + R`, then enter `shell:startup` (for the current user's Startup folder) or `shell:common startup` (for the all-users Startup folder).

 ## How to Use